Ruth1993/sdm/README.md

 "sdmProjectDatabase.sql" should be installed in a database named sdmproject.
 "sdmkeys.sql" should be in another database named sdmkeys.
 Please change the username and password in databaseAccess.DBConnection and databaseAccess.KBConnection

+You can find the key for each existing user in the SecretKey file